spekulatius/laravel-powertools/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/spekulatius/laravel-powertools/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/spekulatius/laravel-powertools/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/spekulatius/laravel-powertools.svg?style=flat-square)](https://packagist.org/packages/spekulatius/laravel-powertools)

-This is a personal collection of stuff I used across Laravel projects.
-Handy helpers, tools, utils, etc. In development, use at your own risk.
+This is a personal collection of handy helpers, tools, and utilities that I've used across various Laravel projects.
+However, please note that these are intended for personal use and development, so please use at your own risk.

 ## Features

 ### ToLog

-A simple trait for models to summarize the model-data as logging context.
-Imagine it like a slimmed down `->toArray()`.
-It's intended to be used similar to `\Log::error('....', $entry->toLog());`
+The `ToLog` trait is a simple trait to add to models that allows you to summarize model data as logging context.
+It's essentially a slimmed-down version of the `->toArray()` method, and it's meant to be used in a similar approach similar to `\Log::error('....', $entry->toLog());`.

+## Compatibility

+This project has been tested on Laravel 10 using PHP 8.1 or 8.2.
+It should work on Laravel 9 as well, although it has not been tested on that version.

 ## Installation